food-drink

 €1 Tacos that are bigger than they should be and fill you up after just three or four.

-And Margarita machines.
+And margarita machines.

 - What to order: Any tacos (they're all €1), frozen margaritas